cwayr/columns-on-cloud/content/blog/004-migrating-cdk-v1-to-v2/index.md

 })
 ```

+Navigate to the [CDK API reference page](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html) to view the constructs and properties available for each service.

 ## Step 4: Update Bootstrap and Deploy

 To deploy your V2 stack, first bootstrap using the new template: